 - 4. The Academic Affairs Committee is reconstituted each academic year.
 Each member is appointed to a one-year term. - 5.
 The committee selects its own chairperson.

-Decisions of the Academic Affairs Committee require the affirmative vote of six of the nine members; six members shall constitute a quorum to conduct business.
+Decisions of the Academic Affairs Committee require the affirmative vote of a majority of the membership.
 Proxy voting shall not be allowed.